Attias v. CareFirst, Inc

 In June 2014, the health insurer CareFirst suffered a data breach that compromised the personal information of some 1.1 million policyholders, including the seven named Plaintiffs.
 The purloined information included the policyholders’ names, birth dates, email addresses, and subscriber identification numbers.
 According to CareFirst, more-sensitive data, such as social security and credit card numbers, was not stolen.
 After CareFirst publicly acknowledged the breach in May 2015, Plaintiffs sued the company and various of its affiliates on behalf of themselves and other policyholders, alleging that CareFirst violated a host of state laws and legal duties by failing to safeguard their personal information.
 Another set of plaintiffs filed a similar federal class action in Maryland.

 Article III of the U.S. Constitution grants the federal courts judicial power over “cases” and “controversies.”
 In order to show standing, plaintiffs must establish that they have (1) suffered an injury-in-fact, (2) that is fairly traceable to the challenged conduct of the defendant, and (3) is likely to be redressed by a favorable judicial decision.
-Injury-in-fact itself requires the plaintiff suffer an invasion of a legally protected interest that is (1) concrete, (2) particularized, and (3) actual or imminent, not conjectural or hypothetical.
+An injury-in-fact is an invasion of a legally protected interest that is (1) concrete, (2) particularized, and (3) actual or imminent, not conjectural or hypothetical.

-In July 2016, EPIC filed an amicus brief in the Eighth Circuit in In re Supervalu Consumer Data Security Breach Litigation, which involved a very similar question as Carefirst.
+In July 2016, EPIC filed an amicus brief in the Eighth Circuit in In re Supervalu Consumer Data Security Breach Litigation, an early data breach case similar to CareFirst.
 EPIC argued that while courts have routinely conflated injury-in-fact and consequential harm in their analysis of standing, proof of harm is not required under Article III.
 EPIC also subsequently filed other post-Spokeo amicus briefs addressing Article III standing in privacy cases in the 9th Circuit (Cahen v.
 Toyota) and the 7th Circuit (Gubala v.
 Time Warner Cable).

 In April 2016, EPIC filed an amicus brief in the Third Circuit case Storm v.
-Paytime, Inc., which involved a very similar question as Carefirst.
+Paytime, Inc., which also involved a similar issue.
 EPIC argued that consumers are facing unprecedented threat from data breaches and subsequent misuse of their personal data.
-Accordingly, now is not the time to be limiting consumers’ options for recourse.
-EPIC also argued that consequential, downstream harms such as identity theft and financial fraud are irrelevant to whether data breach victims have standing to sue breached companies.
+EPIC argued that courts should not consumers’ access to legal recourse.
+EPIC also argued that consequential, downstream harms such as identity theft and financial fraud are irrelevant to whether data breach victims have standing to sue.

 In January 2016, EPIC launched Data Protection 2016, a nonpartisan campaign to make data protection an issue in the 2016 election.
 The campaign advocates for reduced identity theft and financial fraud and for investigations of the misuse of personal data.

-In September 2015, EPIC filed an amicus brief in the Supreme Court case Spokeo v.
-Robins, which concerns whether courts have jurisdiction to review cases brought based on violations of federal statutory rights.
+In September 2015, EPIC filed an amicus brief in the Supreme Court in Spokeo v.
+Robins, an Article III standing case concerning statutory consumer privacy claims.
 Plaintiff Robins sued Spokeo for violating the Fair Credit Reporting Act by disclosing inaccurate information about him.
 EPIC filed an amicus brief, advising the Court that now is not the time “to limit the ability of individuals to seek redress for violations of privacy rights set out by Congress.”
 EPIC highlighted the need for robust privacy and consumer protection laws by demonstrating that “Americans consumers today face an epidemic of privacy harms, including data breaches, identity theft, and financial fraud.”
 In 2015 alone, data breaches have “exposed more than one hundred and forty million records of personally identifiable information.”
 And according to the most recent Department of Justice report, “identity theft cost American consumers more than twenty-four billion dollars” in 2012.
 In May 2016, the Supreme Court concluded that the U.S. Court of Appeals for the Ninth Circuit had failed to analyze whether Robins's allegations were "concrete," and remanded the case to the lower court.

 In April 2014, EPIC submitted comments to the White House Office of Science and Technology Policy’s review of Big Data and the Future of Privacy.
 In its comments, EPIC warned the OSTP about the risks Americans face from the current big data environment, urged the swift enactment of the Consumer Privacy Bill of Rights, and highlighted the need for stronger privacy safeguards.